twisneskie/mdReports/README.md

 <!-- badges: end -->

-The goal of mdReports is to offer tools to import, manipulate, and create reports from mdJSON metadata files created by mdEditor.
+The goal of mdReports is to offer tools to import, search, and create reports from mdJSON metadata files created by mdEditor.

 The web application mdEditor provides a user interface for authoring and editing metadata for projects and datasets without requiring extensive